SHIMA0111/kanjo/README.md

 ## Limitation

- - Supports only one sheet per operation (Plan to support ER after 0.3)
+ - Supports only one sheet per operation (Plan to support ER 0.3 or later)